micromata/awesome-javascript-learning/readme.md

 - [Code School](https://www.codeschool.com/learn/javascript) - From Basics to Best Practices.
 Different courses related to JavaScript.
 - [Functional programming](http://reactivex.io/learnrx/) - Learn basic principles of functional programming in an interactive way by using map, filter, concatAll, reduce and zip.
 - [JavaScript30](https://javascript30.com) - Video course with 30 small and self-contained tutorials to build neat little things with plain JavaScript.
+- [JSSkillQuiz](https://jsskillquiz.com/) - JavaScript knowledge quiz with a pool of random questions for you to test your skills.
+Take the quiz, receive a score, and view the correct answers once you are finished.
 - [Learn JavaScript Online](https://learnjavascript.online) - Interactive JavaScript course with spaced repetiton flashcards app.
 - [Exercism JavaScript Track](https://exercism.io/tracks/javascript) - Exercism provides individual practice and mentor-based learning for free.